NicoloCavalli95horses/KMS-web-testing/content/01 Notes/XSS (cross site scripting).md

 If the user visit the URL constructed by the attacker, the attacker's script will be executed in the user's browser.
 The script can retrieve any information or perform any action the user is allowed to perform.
 Most of the literature has studied on this type of issues.
 If the user is presented with the dangerous link in an email, for example, this scenario is also called [[phishing]].

-**Stored (persistent/second order XSS)**
+#### Stored (persistent/second order XSS)

 If the system does not validate user input provided from message forums or comment sections, malicious inputs can be stored in the vulnerable app's database.
 The malicious code is then executed by each new visiting user.
 - This is the most dangerous XSS attack because the ==attack is self-contained and there is no need to find external ways to spread the attack to other users.== The user's browser can execute the malicious code by mistake, by landing in the comments section where it is present

- **DOM-based XSS (DOM XSS)**
+#### DOM-based XSS (DOM XSS)

- It occur when an application contains some client-side JavaScript that processes data from an untrusted source, in an unsafe way, usually by writing the data back to the DOM.
+ Occur when client-side JavaScript processes an input in an unsafe way, usually by writing the data back to the DOM without checking.
 ```JavaScript
 var search = document.getElementById('search').value;
 var results = document.getElementById('results');
 results.innerHTML = 'You searched for: ' + search;
 ```

-If the input field value is under control of the attacker they can easily construct a malicious value that can cause their own script to execute in the user's browser:
+Since the search value is not checked, it is easy to construct a malicious value that can cause an external script to be executed:

 ```JavaScript
 You searched for: <img src=1 onerror='/* Bad stuff here... */'>